Ductmate Industries

 Posted on March 2, 2022 by Ductmate Industries

-At Ductmate Industries, we take ourĀ Quality,Ā Performance, andĀ Availability (QPA) score very seriously when we formulated our extensive line of HVAC Sealants & Adhesives.
+At Ductmate Industries, we take our Quality, Performance, and Availability (QPA) score very seriously when formulating our HVAC Sealants and Adhesives lines.

-Quality: Ductmate Industries uses only high quality polymers and raw materials to formulate its line of water-based sealants and adhesives, reducing fillers and thickeners that build up and cause excessive amounts of product to be applied.
-This results in a line of water based products that go on smooth and even, providing exceptional coverage, Ultimately reducing your overall material and labor costs.
+Quality: Ductmate Industries uses only high-quality polymers and raw materials to formulate its water-based sealants and adhesives, reducing fillers and thickeners that build up and cause excessive amounts of product to be applied.
+This results in a line of water-based products that go on smoothly and even, providing exceptional coverage, ultimately reducing your overall material and labor costs.

-Performance: The high performance characteristics of our formulas and polymers are also second to none.
-All of our Sealants and Adhesives are engineered to meet or exceed the most demanding industry codes and standards, yet are environmentally friendly, sustainable and LEED complaint.
-When you count on getting the job done right the first time, Ductmate sealants & adhesives is the number one choice.
+Performance: The high-performance characteristics of our formulas and polymers are also second to none.
+Our Sealants and Adhesives are engineered to meet or exceed the most demanding industry codes and standards, yet are environmentally friendly, sustainable and LEED compliant.
+When you count on getting the job done right the first time, Ductmate sealants & adhesives are the number one choice.

-Availability: With manpower, raw material and supply chain issues facing the construction industry, Ductmate Industry has the right solutions readily available to meet these challenges.
-Ductmate has an extensive line of Sealants and Adhesives products for virtually any HVAC applications.
+Availability: With manpower, raw material and supply chain issues facing the construction industry, Ductmate Industry has the right solutions to meet these challenges.
+Ductmate has Sealants and Adhesives products for virtually any HVAC application.

-If you want high Quality, Performance, and readily Available water-based duct sealant, anti-microbial coating, duct liner adhesive, and a wide range of other products for your HVAC project, you will find the solution you need, when you need it, at Ductmate Industries.
+If you want high Quality, Performance, readily available water-based duct sealant, anti-microbial coating, duct liner adhesive, and a wide range of other products for your HVAC project, you will find the solution you need when you need it at Ductmate Industries.

 Browse Our Sealants Browse Our Adhesives